Traeger Smoked Spatchcock Turkey

 6. Coat the surface of the turkey with a spice rub.

-7. Place on the Traeger and make sure it’s lying flat.
+7. Place the turkey on the smoker and make sure it’s lying flat.

-8. Carefully arrange the wing tips to prevent them from burning.
+8. Arrange the wing tips by tucking them back behind the bird to prevent them from burning.

-9. Smoke the turkey until cooked before increasing the temperature to finish.
+9. Smoke the turkey until it is almost fully cooked before increasing the temperature to finish crisping the skin.

-10. Remove the turkey from the Traeger and rest it before carving.
+10. Remove the turkey from the Traeger smoker and rest it before carving.

 • It’s a great idea to cover the tips of each drumstick and wing with some foil to prevent them from browning too much.